kristinebilgrav/LOMPE/README.md

 # RUN
     nextflow run main.nf -c < config >
-    --input < folder containing 'fastq_pass' folder with fastq files/ samplesheet with folder paths or bam paths (pb) / bam (annotation and methylation calling from pb bam file) >
+    --input < ONT: folder containing 'fastq_pass' with fastq files/ samplesheet with folder paths PB: samplesheet with paths to bam or fastq file / bam/fastq single file >
     --output < pathto/output/folder> will generate pathto/output/folder/SampleID_out
     --style < ont OR pb>
-    --file < 'fastq' or 'bam' needed for pb samples>
+    --file < 'fastq' or 'bam' needed for pb samples (methylation not called for fastq)>
     -with-trace

 for ONT samples, a folder called 'fast5_pass' is expected in the same directory as the 'fastq_pass' folder

-the samplesheet.csv need to contain a header: SampleID,SamplePath where rows follow with sampleid,folder/orbam/path if samplesheet contains PB bam files, a column SampleIndex with bai file path is required
+the samplesheet.csv need to contain a header: SampleID,SamplePath where rows follow with sampleid,folder/orbam/path for PB fastq files a path to the fastq file (gz) is expected

 Input:
 nanopore: folder containing fastq_pass and fast5_pass folders with fastq.gz / fast5